Charlie Hebdo and its place in French journalism

 In 1970 came the famous moment of Charlie's creation.
 Two dramatic events were dominating the news: a terrible fire at a discotheque which killed more than 100 people; and the death of former President Gen Charles de Gaulle.

 The subsequent scandal led to Hara-Kiri being banned.
-To which its journalists promptly responded by setting up a new weekly - Charlie Hebdo.
+Its journalists promptly responded by setting up a new weekly - Charlie Hebdo.

-The Charlie was not an irreverent reference to Charles de Gaulle, but to the fact that originally it also re-printed the Charlie Brown cartoon from the United States.'Nothing unusually provocative'
+The Charlie was not an irreverent reference to Charles de Gaulle, but to the fact that originally it also re-printed the Charlie Brown cartoon from the United States.